2024 Georgia Republican presidential primary

 The 2024 Georgia Republican presidential primary election was held on March 12, 2024, as part of the Republican Party primaries for the 2024 presidential election.
-59 delegates to the 2024 Republican National Convention will be allocated on a winner-take-all basis.
+59 delegates to the 2024 Republican National Convention were allocated on a winner-take-all basis.

 The contest was held alongside primaries in Hawaii, Mississippi, and Washington.

 Candidates

 The following candidates officially filed by the end of the filing deadline on November 12, 2023: